This instant pot ham and bean soup is hearty, healthy and tasty.

 Because even if you tell yourself that you'll remember what was in that freezer container, trust me.
 You won't.

 Slow-cooker Ham and Navy Bean Soup is pure deliciousness.
 It's a favorite in the Frank family: Phil even asks for it in the middle of the summer.
+Be sure to make up a batch of my Easy Dinner Rolls to enjoy with the soup!

 I hope it's a hit at your house!